Loading...

 PVVNL Pashchimanchal Vidyut Vitran Nigam Limited | Meerut, Noida, Ghaziabad, Saharanpur +4 more | 500 kW per connection | 15-30 days for feasibility, 10-20 days for meter installation |

-Billing: All UP DISCOMs follow monthly net metering with annual true-up.
-Surplus units are settled at APPC rate (~₹3-4/unit) at financial year-end.
+Billing: All UP DISCOMs use monthly net metering with annual true-up.
+Surplus units are paid at APPC rate (~Rs 3–4/unit) at year-end.

-Businesses can claim 40% accelerated depreciation on solar equipment in the first year of installation, significantly reducing taxable income.
+Businesses can claim 40% depreciation on solar equipment in Year 1.
+This lowers taxable income significantly.

 Benefit: 40% depreciation in Year 1 (vs. normal 15% SLM)